 Hi, I'm David Tattam, Director of Research and Training at the Protecht Group.
 We at Protecht believe that there are six key building blocks required to support a strong integrated enterprise risk management framework.

 So today, we're going to be looking at the risk assessment process, otherwise known as the risk control self-assessment.
-Now the objective of this process is to identify, analyze and understand our key business risks, and their related controls and evaluate those against our risk appetite and the desired risk levels and to see if we need to make any improvements.
+Now the objective of this process is to identify, analyse and understand our key business risks, and their related controls and evaluate those against our risk appetite and the desired risk levels and to see if we need to make any improvements.

 Now there are many approaches to risk assessment.
 We will outline Protecht's preferred approach.
 This is made up eight key steps which really are aligned to the ISO 31000 Risk Management Standards.
 Now the process begins from the principle of risk as defined in ISO 31000 which is "risk is the effect of uncertainty on objectives".